-With the construction of the Pasadena Center around the Civic Auditirum in the 1970s, the Civic became part of a full service convention center complex that includes a Conference building, Exhibition building, and with an adjacent hotel and parking garage.
+With the construction of the Pasadena Center around the Civic Auditorium in the 1970s, the Civic became part of a full-service convention center complex that includes a conference building, exhibition building, and an adjacent hotel and parking garage.

 1980s — Traveling Moller Organ